h3zjp/nyaa-dl/README.md

 You can specify multiple targets, and a target speficitaions are here.

 - title: Free title.
+- domain: The domain of nyaa. e.g. `nyaa.example.com` from `https://nyaa.example.com`.
 - requiredDownloads: Minimum number of downloads threshold to download.
 - maxPage: Max page to check torrent files.
 - category (Optional): The value of `c` from `https://nyaa.example.com/?c=1_2`.